 Spoiler: Traditional marketing is expensive.
 Really expensive.

 It’s not always realistic for small businesses and startups, and it’s not always financially scalable as a company grows.
-Unless you pay for advertising, social media is free.
+Unless you pay for various types of social media advertising, social media is free.
 You can post what you want and make the most of your marketing budget.

 8. About 95 percent of the world’s businesses are on Facebook.